kunalbarthwal/portfolio/1. Bellabeat Case Study/README.md

  activity_hour

-5) We will sort the hourly data by taking average by time:
+### Step 5 - Sorted the hourly data by taking average by time:

 SELECT
  activity_hour,